score-json/json/TSF/trustable/statements/JLS-34.md

       description: "file containing all include occurrences of the score-project."
 ---

-nlohmann/json uses no external components besides the C++ standard components.
+The nlohmann/json library has no external components or dependencies besides the C++ standard components.